Musicals101.com

 Nothing says you have to be poor to write musicals.
 I, for one, do my best work when my stomach is full.
 If you have generous parents, a large inheritance, or a well-heeled significant other, then you are a lucky so-and-so and can skip to the next section.

-One word of warning – it is almost impossible to have a theatrical production job and still find the energy to write.
+One word of warning – it is almost impossible to hold a theatrical production job and still find the energy to write.
 If you care about the theatre enough to write for it, a heavy-duty theatre job will drain too much energy.
 In fact, I don't know of anyone who has written anything of consequence while working in a theatrical office.
-(Well, Bram Stoker did write Dracula while working such a job, but it was a novel, not a musical.)
+(Well, Bram Stoker did write Dracula while working such a job, but it was a novel, not a musical.
+Multiple failed adapatations have proven it will probably never be a musical.)
 So I urge you to seek your paycheck in a separate field.

 6. Don't try to raise the dead

 If you are going to write for the musical theatre, you have to be realistic about where the business is today.
-I would give anything to bring back the Broadway of the 1950's, but that world is dead.
-So is vaudeville.
-Musical theater is a popular art form, so you have to come up with projects that will tempt today's ticket buyers to fork over $100 a seat.
+I would give anything to bring back the Broadway of the 1950's, but that world is as dead as vaudeville.
+Musical theater is a popular art form, so you have to come up with projects that will tempt today's ticket buyers to fork over $180 a seat.
 No producer is looking for a show that would have worked fifty, twenty or even ten years ago – they want the next hot thing, whatever that may be.
 If you can provide that, then by all means give it your best shot.

 7. If you're willing to pay the price, go for it!

-If you are one of the magical few who conquer all and gaze fondly down on Central Park from a penthouse while clasping a Tony in one hand and an Oscar in the other, do yourself a favor and look me up – because I have this really sensational idea for a new musical . . .
+But hey, if you are one of the magical few who conquer all and gaze fondly down on Central Park from a penthouse while clasping a Tony in one hand and an Oscar in the other, do yourself a favor and look me up – because I have this really sensational idea for a guaranteed Broadway smash hit . . .